-It's time to rethink the narrative about school lunch debt.
+It's time to rethink the narrative about school meal debt.

 We are committed to finding solutions.

-SCHOOL LUNCH DEBT IS A BARRIER TO SUCCESS, PLAIN AND SIMPLE.
+SCHOOL MEAL DEBT IS A BARRIER TO SUCCESS, PLAIN AND SIMPLE.

 75% of school districts in Wyoming have reported school lunch debt, and until 2020, there was no plan to address the school lunch debt crisis in the state—that wasn't OK with me.
-Wyoming Hunger Initiative is committed to working with school districts to determine the amount a family can pay in the form of a payment plan prior to receiving matching funds.
 Corporate investments in Wyoming Angel Accounts will be returned to the local county of choice with a tax deductible donation.
 Our partnership with Dan and Cynthia Starks, the GoWest Credit Union Association, and school administrators across the state eliminated $139,642.78 in debt for our schoolchildren last year.
-Wyoming Hunger Initiative will continue to evaluate, analyze, and brainstorm long-term solutions to the challenge of lunch debt.
+Wyoming Hunger Initiative will continue to evaluate, analyze, and brainstorm long-term solutions to the challenge of meal debt.

-According to Giridhar Mallya, senior policy officer at the Robert Wood Johnson Foundation, the prevalence of school lunch debt shows even small amounts of money can add up over time and become a burden to struggling families.
+According to Giridhar Mallya, senior policy officer at the Robert Wood Johnson Foundation, the prevalence of school meal debt shows even small amounts of money can add up over time and become a burden to struggling families.

 No child should experience the effects of debt that cause a barrier to success in life.
 Let's do something about it.